suobset/skushagra/blog/2024-04-22-newsletter5/index.md

 I thank Prof. Auerbach for introducing me to Psivant, and I cannot wait to join the team and start!!

 Apart from ending my academia and finding this amazing avenue, I do not have much updates.
 I am glad to be back at writing this stuff, and I will probably do more writing here as time goes, albeit just not in a weekly fashion :)

+**Update: 28 Apr 2024**

+As part of planning my accommodations in Boston, I ended up creating a quick web app: [Apartment Pointer](https://skushagra.com/docs/finechive/aptPoint).
+Give it a look :)

 Peace <3